|Densify||Depth point cloud||Depth & dense fusion|

 - Optimal (Default): A 3D point is computed for every 8th pixel of the original image.
 This is the recommended point cloud density.

 - High: A 3D point is computed for every 2nd pixel of the original image.
-The result will be an oversampled point cloud that requires up to 4 times more processing time and RAM than Optimal density.
-Usually, this point cloud option does not significantly improve the results.
+It results in an oversampled point cloud that requires up to 4 times more processing time and RAM than Optimal density.
+Typically, this point cloud option does not significantly improve the results compared to Optimal density.

 Minimum Number of Matches (2-6, 3 default) represents the minimum number of valid re-projections of this 3D point to the images.
 For example, when using the Minimum Number of Matches 3 (default), each 3D point has to be correctly re-projected in at least 3 images.